(This post may contain affiliate links. Please read our disclosure policy for more information.)

 15. Ride the Ferry

-Near Fort Gaines, you can hop on the ferry boat over to Gulf Shores.
+Near Fort Gaines, you can hop on the ferry to Gulf Shores.
 The kids have always loved this one because this ferry carries cars too.
 The line for the ferry can get long in the peak season, so plan this for a day when you have nothing else scheduled.
 The 45-minute ride across Mobile Bay drops riders off at Fort Morgan, another historic site that is fun to explore.

 The ferry departs about every 90 minutes from both ports and costs around $50 for a family of four (round trip).
 Check their website for current ticket prices and schedules.